 Pretty Little Headshots: Shooting enemies in the head will paint the wall behind them, but that's about it.
 Even done humorously with armored mooks, as any helmets or hats will fly off vertically and there's still no wound.

-Punch Packing Pistol: The Judge gun in is in the shape of a revolver, but fires shotgun shells.
+Punch Packing Pistol: The Judge gun is in the shape of a revolver, but fires shotgun shells, (like the real life Taurus Judge).
 The gun's damage output is absurdly high and it has great concealment, which makes The Judge a perfect weapon to use for stealth as a backup plan if stealth fails.
 The Judge can also be fitted with a suppressor for stealth runs, a laser sight to aid in hip firing, and scopes for better iron sight aiming.
-Not only that, but because The Judge is shaped like a revolver, all the shells are reloaded at the same time rather than one shell a time that most shotguns go by.
-The only downsides to the gun is extremely poor accuracy, can only hold 20 shells total, and it costs over $700,000 to purchase.
+Not only that, but because The Judge is shaped like a revolver, all the shells are reloaded at the same time rather than the one shell a time that most shotguns go by, AND benefits from the Enforcer's shotgun reload buff.
+The only downsides to the gun is extremely poor accuracy, can only hold 20 shells base note 25 with Fully Loaded total, and it costs over $700,000 to purchase.

 Put on a Bus: The original Chains retired and old Hoxton got pinched.
 Old Hoxton is not happy to hear that his old crew has replaced him, but the Dentist and the Elephant have the connections to make a breakout attempt possible.